This post may contain affiliate links.

 Our Worldschooling Story

-Back in 2012 we decided that travelling with the kids would be a great lifestyle choice for our family and a phenomenal way for the boys to get a better education.
-I invented a term travelschooling.
+Back in 2012, we decided that travelling with the kids would be a great lifestyle choice for our family and a phenomenal way for the boys to get a better education.
+I invented a term, travelschooling.

 The boys were already out of school and we were very happy with that choice, but we could see that their environment was limiting their learning.

 Give it a go, take your kids on a voyage of discovery and freedom on a family gap year.
-Even 1 year, a taste of worldscholing, could be very good for their world outlook.
-You may find you never want to put them back in school again.
+Even 1 year, a taste of worldscholing, could be very good for their world outlook as you strew the world before them.